nazanin-bayati/gatsby-blog-algolia/README.md

-Use Algolia search in gatsby blog project
+Using Algolia search in gatsby blog project